Before creating the blog view page, let’s add some links with which any user can access the blog list page.

 <?xml version="1.0"?> <page xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance" xsi:noNamespaceSchemaLocation="urn:magento:framework:View/Layout/etc/page_configuration.xsd"> <body> <!-- Code for Header Link --> <referenceBlock name="header.links"> <block class="Magento\Framework\View\Element\Html\Link" name="blog-header-menu"> <arguments> <argument name="label" xsi:type="string" translate="true">Blogs</argument> <argument name="path" xsi:type="string">blog</argument> </arguments> </block> </referenceBlock> <!-- Code for Footer Link --> <referenceBlock name="footer_links"> <block class="Magento\Framework\View\Element\Html\Link" name="blog-footer-menu"> <arguments> <argument name="label" xsi:type="string" translate="true">Blogs</argument> <argument name="path" xsi:type="string">blog</argument> </arguments> </block> </referenceBlock> </body> </page>

 Inside the referenceBlock we have used a block tag.
-So our new block will be added as nested block inside the header block.
+So our new block will be added as a nested block inside the header block.
 Note that for our block we can use any name.
 But it is good practice to give a sensible name and also append or prepend the module name to make it unique.

 Now you should see the menus on front-end as shown below,